-A curtain call refers to the part at the end of a performance when actors come to the front of the stage and the people watching clap to show their enjoyment.
-While a curtain call is a completely acceptable form of practice in live performances, it is something that very rarely takes place in the squared circle.
-This is exactly what happened just prior to Kevin Nash and Scott Hall’s departure from WWE on May 19, 1996.
+A curtain call refers to the part at the end of a performance when actors come to the front of the stage while the audience claps to show appreciation.
+While a curtain call is an entirely acceptable form of practice in live performances, it is something that very rarely takes place in wrestling.
+This is exactly what happened just before Kevin Nash and Scott Hall departed from the WWF on May 19, 1996.

 This final bow, now known as the “Curtain Call,” forever changed the face of professional wrestling.
 It was also what many, including Jim Cornette, consider the day the four friends irreversibly disrespected Vince McMahon.